DFE/MONK/doc/source/devel.rst

-If you have write access to the repository (which is only supposed to happen if you are a regular member of `the DFE group`_), you should simply fork, create an issue and track your changes in a feature branch.
+If you have write access to the repository (which is only supposed to happen if you are a regular member of `the DFE group`_), you should simply fork, create an Issue and track your changes in a feature branch.

 If you do not have write access, you will have to use pull requests.
 Remember that a feature branch will automatically be generated for your pull